Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Is Lemonade Bad, Too?

-Unfortunately, lemons are still harmful, even if it’s diluted.
-Remember that a thirsty dog can put away a lot of water too.
-He’ll likely drink enough to trigger a reaction if he likes the taste.
-Because it’s in liquid form, your pet’s body will absorb it quicker and probably more of it as well.
+Unfortunately, lemons are still harmful, even if they’re diluted.
+Remember that a thirsty dog can put away a lot of water, too.
+They may be likely to drink enough to trigger a reaction if they like it, but in reality, most dogs will steer clear of lemon due to its sour and tart taste.
+However, because it’s in liquid form, your pet’s body may absorb it quicker and probably more of it as well.

 lemon juice

-If your dog tastes a little just to know he doesn’t like it, he’ll probably be fine.
+If your dog tastes a little just to know they don’t like it, they’ll probably be fine.
 As Paracelsus, the father of toxicology, once said, “Only the dose makes the poison.”
-A lot of lemons, therefore, are harmful.
-Symptoms you may see in your pup include:
+A lot of lemons or concentrated lemon juice, therefore, would be harmful.
+Signs you may see in your pup include:

 • Diarrhea